 The Devil had the “dominion” of death or kratos (Strong’s - #G2904).
 In Greek, it is a strong term that denotes “hold, power, force, dominion.”
 The English term “tyranny” best captures the sense intended by the Letter.

-Because he endured the same trials and sufferings as his “brethren,” he is well-equipped and prepared to help them when they are “tested.”
-Under discussion is not so much humanity in general, but the followers of Jesus in particular, which explains the use of the term, the “seed of Abraham.”
+Because he endured the same trials and sufferings as his “brethren,” he is well-equipped to help them when they are “tested.”
+Under discussion is not so much humanity in general, but the followers of Jesus in particular, which explains the use of the term, “Seed of Abraham.”

 SOLIDARITY WITH MEN

-And solidarity with humanity is mandatory for the office of the High Priest since he represents men before God, and therefore, he must be one with them.
-And under the Levitical system, FAITHFULNESS by the priest was vital to the proper performance of his priestly service - (1 Samuel 2:35, Hebrews 8:3).
+Solidarity with humanity is mandatory for the office of the High Priest since he represents men before God, and therefore, he must be one with them.
+Under the Levitical system, FAITHFULNESS by the priest was vital to the proper performance of his priestly service - (1 Samuel 2:35, Hebrews 8:3).

 As our High Priest, Jesus expiates the sins of his people (hilaskesthai – Strong’s #G2433).
 Here, the noun “sins” is in the accusative case since it is the direct object of the verb hilaskesthai.

-This is to say, what our High Priest “expiates” are the sins that separate us from God.
-More specifically, he removes the uncleanness, the stain caused by sin that leaves men unclean and defenseless in the presence of God.
-Thus, Christ “achieved the purification of sin.”
+What our High Priest “expiates” are the sins that separate men from God.
+More specifically, he removes the uncleanness, the stain caused by sin that leaves them unclean and defenseless in the presence of God.
+Thus, Jesus “achieved the purification of sin.”

-The passage presents four reasons why it was necessary for him to receive the same sentence of death as humanity.
+The passage presents four reasons why it was necessary for him to receive the same sentence of death as the rest of humanity.

 First, to experience death on behalf of others.
 Second, to bring God’s “many sons to glory.”
-Third, to achieve victory over the Devil and liberate believers from the tyranny and fear of death.
-And fourth, to qualify him as our faithful and compassionate High Priest.
+Third, to achieve victory over the Devil and liberate believers from the tyranny of the fear of death.
+And fourth, to qualify the Son as our faithful and compassionate High Priest.

 Unlike Adam, Jesus did not trespass the commandment of God, therefore, he was without “blemish.”
 But in all other respects, he was as human as the next man.
 Because he suffered as all men do, only “apart from sin,” he is now qualified to be our “faithful and sympathetic High Priest.”